Separate schools for pupils with certain types of disadvantages

 After completing one year of study in an educational programme, the pupil always gets a report.
 The report evaluates the results the pupil achieved in mandatory subjects of the school education programme.
 The report is issued by the school; the responsibility rests with the school head.
 The assessment of educational results is carried out by the teacher of the subject.

 In school reports, it is possible to use classification, verbal evaluation or a combination of both.
 The school head decides on the way the evaluation should be performed with the approval of the school council (školská rada).
-Verbal evaluation is always used for pupils in basic special schools (základní škola speciální).
+Verbal evaluation is always used for pupils in special basic schools (základní škola speciální).
 Subjects of special pedagogical care are always assessed verbally in all schools.
-A school head may agree to a verbal assessment for a pupil with a specific learning disability on the request of the pupil's parent or guardian.
+A school head may agree to a verbal assessment for a pupil with a specific learning disability on the request of the pupil's parent or legal representative.

 The assessment considers the degree of achievement of outputs for individual subjects of the school education program (or individual educational plan), and thus at the same time watches the level of the goals achieved in the context of expected outcomes and key competences in the given framework education programme.
 The assessment (including marks), the nature of disadvantages is taken into account as well as a recommendation by the school counselling facility.

-As in case of mainstream schools, pupils or their parents or guardians may request the school head to re-examine the results of pupils' assessment (re-examination by the examination board is held in specified cases).
+As in case of mainstream schools, pupils or their parents or legal representatives may request the school head to re-examine the results of pupils' assessment (re-examination by the examination board is held in specified cases).
 The pupil who failed at the end of a school year may resit the examination (by an examination board) in defined cases.

 The progression of pupils into a higher year is regulated by the same rules as for intact pupils.
 A pupil who at the end of the given school year, has passed exams in all mandatory subjects except for subjects of formative character progresses to a higher year.
 A pupil who has already repeated the given school year once also progresses to a higher year.

 Repetition of the year as a specific pedagogical measure to achieve the expected key competences of the pupil is possible on the level of obligatory and post-obligatory education.
 Repeating a year on the given educational level is possible only once.
-Repeating a year is also possible on a doctor's recommendation and upon the request by the parent or guardian of the pupil / request by adult pupil if there are serious reasons (regardless of whether the pupil has already repeated the year at the given grade).
+Repeating a year is also possible on a doctor's recommendation and upon the request by the parent or legal representative of the pupil / request by adult pupil if there are serious reasons (regardless of whether the pupil has already repeated the year at the given grade).

 When educational conditions are being specified and the pupil's advance in education process, collaboration between the school, the pupil/parents and a school guidance and counselling facility is important.